jyse/next-jessy-nft-generator/README.md

 # Name of Project

-💠 NFT Generator by Jessy 💠
+💠 NFT Generator by Jessy 🚐Konnichiwa 💠

 ## Table of contents